 An Audience is a custom set of users you choose to group together based on attributes found meaningful to your business.

-Once an audience has been defined, you can activate that audience in platforms like Google Ads Display and Video 360 and better focus your marketing efforts.
+Once an audience has been defined, you can activate it on platforms like Google Ads Display and Video 360 to better focus your marketing efforts.

 You can also apply audiences to your Google Analytics reporting to further analyze and explore behavior.
 They can be used as secondary dimensions or as a dimension in segments, custom reports, and custom funnels.